NREL/EnergyPlus/design/FY2022/NFP-90-1-Metrics.md

 ## Justification for New Feature ##

 Many new metrics appear in the ASHRAE 90.1-2019 [1] standard.
-EnergyPlus needs to be updated to support the most commonly used metrics so that users can use these interchanchable between simulation and product information available for specific components.
+EnergyPlus needs to be updated to support the most commonly used metrics so they are in sync with component characteristics.

 ## Overview ##